Im0tec/users-management-javascript/README.md

 5. READY ✨🎉
 ----
 - **SERVER 💻**:
-1. Open the "users-management-javascript-RESTAPI" folder.
+1. Open the "client-server" folder.
 2. Initialize the terminal inside the folder.
 3. Type the command below in the terminal:
 ```shell script